aragon/hack/docs/tutorial.md

 Now that we're confident that our app will work and amaze the world, we should publish it.
 You can follow the publish guide to learn [how to publish in diferent environments](guides-publish.md).

-### Use Frame

-At this point you likely want to interact with your DAO.
-Check the guide on [how to use Frame](guides-use-frame.md).

 ### More CLI commands